Food & Nutrition

-Sixth Form - the departments offer a Cooking for University course as part of the ASPire programme.
+Sixth Form - the department offers a Cooking for University course as part of the ASPire programme.

 Co-curricular Activities and Trips

-The Department runs a European Food trip on a biannual basis.
-The most recent was to The Bay of Naples at Easter 2018.
+The department runs a European food trip on a biannual basis, most recently to Italy during Easter 2023.
 Pupils have the opportunity to visit pasta, olive oil and mozzarella factories.
-They will also attend an "Italian Cooking Masterclass" lead by a local cookery school.
+They will also attend an 'Italian Cooking Masterclass' lead by a local cookery school.

-In the Summer Term the Food Department run a Master Chef or Bake Off competition which is open to all pupils in the Senior School.
-In previous years the competition has been judged by a local chef and Thomas Franks catering company.
+In the summer term the Food Department run a Master Chef or Bake Off competition which is open to all pupils in the Senior School.
+In previous years the competition has been judged by a regional chef and Thomas Franks catering company.

-The department also tries to establish links with local restaurants.
-In previous years the department has provided baked goods to local charities.
+The department also has established links Midlands local restaurants and has provided baked goods to local charities